AxonIQ/code-samples/set-based-validation/README.md

 https://github.com/YvonneCeelie/set-based-validation-axon/blob/main/src/main/java/com/example/command/handler/AccountEventHandler.java

-You’ll need to make this processing group subscribing to update the repository in the same thread as the event has been applied.
-You can do that by adding this property to your application.properties file:
+You’ll need to make the `AccountEventHandler`'s processing group subscribing to be able to update the repository in the same thread that has applied the event; thus ensuring consistent updates of the set.
+You can achieve that by adding the following property to your `application.properties` file:

 axon.eventhandling.processors.emailEntity.mode=subscribing